kompanie-dev/reagenz/README.md

 You should use an ES6 template string formatter to better see the HTML used in the render function of components.
 If you use Visual Studio Code you can use [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html).

+## Setting up your own project
+If you want to start a completly fresh Reagenz project with only the basic structure set up do the following:
+* Copy the contents of `template-project`
+* run `npm install`
+* run `npm start`

+You can now start developing your own Reagenz project.